Western Political Philosophers

 As Hegel famously noted, referring to the Roman goddess Minerva, her owl brought back wisdom only at dusk, when it was too late to shine light on actual politics.
 Jeffrey Abramson provides a lively and accessible guide for readers discovering the tradition of political thought that dates back to Socrates and Plato, with contemporary examples that illustrate the enduring nature of political dilemmas.

-Download The Oxford Handbook of the History of Political Philosophy Book in PDF, Epub and Kindle
+Download A History of Western Political Thought Book in PDF, Epub and Kindle